 Wide Receiver vs. Cornerback Matchup Analysis: Week 11

-We have our chart detailing each wide receiver versus cornerback matchup for Week 11 including target rates, cornerback yards per target and reception, catch rate allowed, yards and fantasy points per target allowed.
-We're using 2021 data, as well as our own knowledge of how good or bad the cornerbacks were from the first week.
-The two most important columns are fantasy points per target and the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
+Below is a chart detailing each wide receiver versus cornerback matchup for Week 11, target rates, cornerback yards per target and reception, catch rate allowed and yards per target allowed.
+The most important column is the last one (+/-), which indicates whether the matchup is an upgrade or downgrade for the receiver (N indicates a neutral matchup).
+We're starting to get an idea of who to target weekly, now that we're getting a bigger sampling of data.

 Week 11 Wide Receiver vs. Cornerback Matchups